 Neither of these issues apply?
 Try the most old fashioned trick in the book: clean out your cover pump volute—that is, the funnel-like section that does the sucking.
 Although many cover pumps are designed to keep out debris like leaves and twigs, some might force their way into your pump over time, and clog your pump so that it’s no longer efficient.

 Seeking the most powerful and durable unit on the market?
-This Brute Force pool cover pump earns its name by displacing 2,450 gallons per hour.
+The Sunnora Swimming Pool Cover Pump displaces 1,500 gallons per hour with automatic detection.
 It also features an extra large built in cover guard, so you probably won’t even need the one year warranty included.

 Pump Doesn’t Come On at All